What does “SAG-AFTRA eligible” mean?

 There are three primary ways an actor can become eligible to join SAG-AFTRA:

-- An actor can become eligible by being hired as a principle performer for a job that is covered under a SAG-AFTRA (or SAG or AFTRA) agreement.
+- An actor can become eligible by being hired as a principal performer for a job that is covered under a SAG-AFTRA (or SAG or AFTRA) agreement.

 - An actor who has had qualifying employment in a union that is affiliated with SAG-AFTRA, such as Actors Equity Association (AEA) or The Alliance of Canadian Cinema, Television and Radio Artists (ACTRA), is also eligible to join.